mauricekorf/CarefullyCausal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `CarefullyCausal` is to provide the user a practical guide to causal inference by guiding the user through important steps of a causal analysis.
+The goal of `CarefullyCausal` is to support the user a practical guide to causal inference by guiding the user through important steps of a causal analysis.
 Particularly, `CarefullyCausal` provides the user the estimand, a table of effect estimates from different estimators, reports